Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends and fluctuations across the reported periods.
+The analysis of the quarterly financial data reveals several notable trends and fluctuations over the observed periods, primarily focusing on working capital, net sales, and working capital turnover ratios.

 Working Capital Turnover